ontolex/morph/index.md

 ## Introduction

-Morphology is a vital and, in many languages, very sophisticated part of language, and as such it has been an important part of the work of lexicographers.
-In traditional print dictionaries, morphological information is provided in brief abbreviated terms that can only be deciphered with significant knowledge of the language, however, digital dictionaries are capable of representing this information in a more structured and machine-readable way.
+Morphology is a vital and, in many languages, very sophisticated part of language, and as such, it has been an important part of the work of lexicographers.
+In traditional print dictionaries, morphological information is provided in abbreviated terms that can only be deciphered with significant knowledge of the language; however, digital dictionaries are capable of representing this information in a more structured and machine-readable way.
 The OntoLex-Morph module is designed to provide a way to represent morphological information in a structured way that is compatible with the OntoLex-Lemon model.

 The morphology module aims at fulfilling two modelling purposes:

 1. Stating elements that are involved in the decomposition of lexical entries and forms.
   - Morphological decomposition on the lexical entry level.<br/>
-    The kind of elements of which a lexical entry can consist should be as non-restrictive as possible.
-I.e. The decomposition of lexical entries encompasses lexical entries, components, derivational affixes, inflectional affixes, stems, roots and zero morphs.
+    The kind of elements of which a lexical entry can consist should be as non-restrictive as possible, i.e., the decomposition of lexical entries encompasses lexical entries, components, derivational affixes, inflectional affixes, stems, roots and zero morphs.
 However, a lexical entry can NEVER be composed of a form!

   - Morphological decomposition on the form level.<br/>
-    Elements of which a form can consist include roots, stems, inflectional affixes and zero morphs.
+    Elements of which a form can consist of roots, stems, inflectional affixes and zero morphs.

 2. Enabling the representation of building patterns that are involved in the formation of lexical entries and forms.
   - Representation of decompositional building patterns for lexical entries.
   - Representation of decompositional building patterns for forms.

 While the model is not capable of providing fine-grained descriptions of phonological and morphophonological processes, the module is capable of representing the morphological processes that are involved in the formation of lexical entries and forms.
 The module covers use cases typically found in the representation of dictionary data, such as the representation of inflectional and derivational paradigms, as well as the representation of morphological rules that are used in computational morphology.
-In order to model more complex morphological representations, users can employ the MMoOn Core ontology — [The Multilingual Morpheme Ontology](https://github.com/MMoOn-Project/MMoOn).
+In order to model more complex morphological representations, users can employ the MMoOn Core ontology --- [The Multilingual Morpheme Ontology](https://github.com/MMoOn-Project/MMoOn).

 The OntoLex-Morph module aims to represent both traditional dictionary content (which contains only abbreviated information about morphological rules and paradigms, often organized in appendices) and structured computational data (morphological dictionaries) as used in language technology, with the goal of making resources from one community more accessible to the other.